Vera Timanova

 After the 1917 revolution, Timanova's wealthy background led to her being critical of the new Bolshevik authorities, but she was nonetheless granted a VIP pension of 50 roubles, sufficient to finance the employment of a maid.
 Her last public performance was in 1937 when she was 82 years of age.
-Vera Timanova died of starvation during the Siege of Leningrad in February 1942, a few days after her 87th birthday.
+Vera Timanova died of starvation during the Siege of Leningrad in February 1942.